Skip to content

 Deploy to production

-This page is a guide on how to deploy Elysia to production.
+This page provides a guide on how to deploy Elysia to production.

 Compile to binary

-We recommended running a build command before deploying to production as it could potentially reduce memory usage and file size significantly.
+We recommend running the build command before deploying to production as it could potentially reduce memory usage and file size significantly.

-We recommended compile Elysia into a single binary using the command as follows:
+We recommend compiling Elysia into a single binary using the command as follows:

 bash